gpdowney/Dawn-of-Somethings/src/indigenous-critique.md

 More: [Slavery preserves violence by embedding it in social reproduction](/slavery)

 This was the freedom to be greedy and destructive.
-This was a negative freedom, in the sense that it was 0-sum with the freedom of others.

 More: [Abusus, the right to destroy](/property#abusus)

+This was a **negative freedom**, in the sense that it was 0-sum with the freedom of others.

 ### Next: ["Social Equality" was invented to neutralize Indigenous American criticism of European society](/evolutionism)